oasis-tcs/openc2-ap-er/oc2edr.md

 Sets the IPv4 address of the endpoint to the specified Target value.

 OpenC2 Producers that send 'set ipv4_net' Commands:
-* MUST include an IPv4 address withouth the CIDR prefix-length, or have it set to 32
+* MUST include an IPv4 address without the CIDR prefix-length, or have it set to 32

 OpenC2 Consumers thet receive 'set ipv4_net' Commands
 * but the CIDR prefix-length is set to a value other than 32